YonSci/gdp-nowcasting-ml/_episodes/01-python-basics.md

 - Python code can run on multiple operating systems, including Windows, Linux, and Mac operating systems.

 ####  Efficent in development
-  - rapid development, prototyping, and good for experimenting.
+  - Rapid development, prototyping, and good for experimenting.